UK Stocks-Factors to watch on March 26

-March 26 (Reuters) - Britain's FTSE 100 .FTSE index is seen opening down 126 points on Thursday, according to financial bookmakers.
+March 26 (Reuters) - Britain's FTSE 100 .FTSE index is seen opening down 126 points on Thursday, according to financial bookmakers with futures down 2.4% ahead of cash markets open.

+* Intu properties: UK-based mall operator Intu is asking its banks to waive existing debt covenants and will seek support from the government's coronavirus emergency schemes, the company said on Thursday, as it reported a collapse in rent payments by tenants.

 * DYSON: Vacuum cleaner company Dyson said on Wednesday it had received an order for 10,000 ventilators and was working with regulators to get the design approved, according to an internal email seen by Reuters.